-The course addresses five major topics:
+The course addresses four major topics:

 - The principal security requirements and attacker models